microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ![Bar Graph GIF](./images/encoderGIF.gif)

-Note: Due to differences in encoder parameters, some of the constants will have to be tweaked to find the right balance of speed and accuracy with the Volume.
+Note: Due to differences in encoder parameters, some of the constants may have to be tweaked to find the right balance of speed and accuracy with the Volume Control.

 #### Control options

-* Linear - Each pulse from the encoder is counted as 1
+* Linear - Each pulse from the encoder is counted as 1.
 * Threshold - After exceeding a threshold, in this case 3 pulses, each pulse is worth the same as a "1 rotation pulse".
-* 1 Rotation - Each pulse is worth approximately the value required for a single rotation to adjust from 0 to 100.
+* 1 Rotation - Each pulse is worth approximately the value required for a single rotation to go from 0 to 100.

 ## Theory of Operation